Rahulncbs/Immunoproteasome/README.md

 **./data/r_output** contains the resulting gsva scroe and differential enrichment score for immune cells and pathways

-**./data/r_input/gene_exp** contains the gene expression from tcga to run the r script
+**./data/r_input/gene_exp** contains the gene expression from tcga to run the r script **./data/EMT_data** contains the time course gene expression data which can be downloaded from here